 A nonpolar covalent bond is a chemical bond where electrons are shared equally between two atoms

-The electrons are equally shared
+The electrons are shared equally between the two atoms

 Nonpolar covalent bond electronegativity scale

-An example of nonpolar bond
+Examples of nonpolar bond

 Nonpolar covalent bonds tend to form between two very similar atoms.
-Their difference in electronegativity value is small in comparison to atoms with stronger bonds.

 An example of nonpolar covalent bond is a bond between two carbon atoms.

-To read more about this bond type, go to Carbon to Carbon nonpolar covalent bond>
+To read more about this bond type, go to Carbon to carbon nonpolar covalent bond>